lionelvillard/openwhisk-project/docs/format.md

 An *object* representing a list of `action`s.

 Actions can be specified in any order, e.g. actions composing sequences can be specified after sequences.
-An error is raised when there is a dependency cycle.
+An error is raised when a cyclic dependency is detected.

 ### Properties